How To Move Plants Safely | Big Apple Moving

 During the Plant Move

-Check your plants are in the right place before driving.
-Don’t put them in the back of your car, as this is a common mistake.
-Keep them close to you, ideally in the front seat, so you can look after them better.
+When moving plants, it’s essential to check their placement before hitting the road.
+Avoid putting them in the back of your car, as this is a common mistake.
+Instead, keep them close to you, ideally in the front seat, so you can better care for them during the journey.

-If your plants love direct sunlight and heat, leave them so that they can face the sun; just don’t overdo it if the sun is too bright and damage them in terms of burning.
-Turn the A/C on to warm up the car.
-If, on the other hand, your plants should not be exposed to direct sunlight, cover them with a light sheet or newspaper, and make enough space for them in the back seat.
+If your plants thrive in direct sunlight and heat, position them to face the sun—but be cautious not to expose them to excessive brightness that may cause burning.
+Turn on the A/C to maintain a comfortable temperature in the car.
+If your plants should not be exposed to direct sunlight, cover them with a light sheet or newspaper, and make room for them in the back seat.

-It is imperative to periodically inspect your plants and take necessary precautions during relocation, particularly for long-distance moves.
-Some plant varieties may necessitate intermittent watering.
-It is advisable to assess if any plants require repositioning or relocation.
-During extended breaks in transit, it is crucial to avoid exposing plants to excessively high or low temperatures by refraining from leaving them in the vehicle.
+It’s crucial to periodically inspect your plants and take necessary precautions while moving plants, especially for long-distance relocations.
+Some plant varieties may need intermittent watering, so assess their needs and make adjustments as necessary.
+During extended breaks, avoid exposing plants to extreme temperatures by never leaving them in the car.

 plants after the move